Review Process and Procedure for EHRA Non-Faculty Employees

 1.1.
 The University has established this Review Process and Procedure for those actions stated in Section 3 below.

-2. The EPA Non-Faculty Employee Review Committee (the “Committee”)
+2. The EHRA Non-Faculty Employee Review Committee (the "Committee")

 2.1.
 Roles and Responsibilities of the Committee

 The Committee hears requests for reviews brought by Employees covered by the Review Process & Procedure.

 The Chancellor(2) shall appoint five (5) EHRA Non-Faculty employees to serve as regular committee members representing EHRA non-faculty employees across the divisions of the University.
 Additionally, the Chancellor shall appoint three (3) EHRA Non-Faculty employees to serve as alternate Committee members.
 The Chancellor shall endeavor to have each division have representation on the Committee.
 All regular and alternate members of the Committee must be subject to the Review Process & Procedure.

 The three (3) alternates will be appointed to: fill the unexpired terms of regular members who may leave the Committee; or, to serve in the event that a regular member is not available to serve or must recuse him/herself because of a conflict of interest; or, if the Employee is a member of the regular member's division.
 If an alternate is appointed to fill the unexpired term of a regular member, the Chancellor shall appoint a new alternate member to represent the division previously served by the replaced regular member.

 Upon expiration of a regular member's term, a new member of the Committee will be appointed from among the three alternates and a new alternate will be appointed to represent the division previously served by the regular member whose term has expired.